Insurance claims: How hospital billing methods differ in Hong Kong

 Private out-of-pocket hospital billing

 Seeking treatment from a private facility without insurance will be costly.
-Inpatient appointments can cost upwards of HKD 1,200 for a semi-private room, specialist outpatient care can be as much as HKD 3,000, and procedures like a colonoscopy can start at HKD 9,300.
+Inpatient appointments can cost upwards of HKD $1,200 for a semi-private room, specialist outpatient care can be as much as HKD $3,000, and procedures like a colonoscopy can start at HKD $9,300.
 Room fees and procedure charges are often separate from other costs, such as doctor’s fees, prescription charges, and costs for provided amenities (such as meals or towels).
-As can be expected, private hospital billing totals are generally a lot more than their public counterparts.
+As can be expected, private hospital charges are generally a lot more than their public counterparts.

-Other things you should be aware of is that some private hospitals require payment of charges after a certain period of time.
+Another thing you should be aware of is that some private hospitals require payment of charges after a certain period of time.
 For example, the Hong Kong Baptist Hospital will expect payment from patients using their services once every 4 days, and payment is expected to be prompt.
-Payment of these bills is also able to settled a number of ways, as are available in the public sector.
+Payment of these bills can also be settled in a number of ways, as are available in the public sector.

 Payment methods at private hospitals